wenliangz/Advancing-the-Blog/notes.md

         - at the top add: {% load crispy_forms_tags}
         -  render form use {{form|crispy}}
 - modify to make the wiget not indented.Inspect the class and change base.css

+# 8. make our search bar look better by using Bootstrap input groups components
+- inside the search form tag, define a input group div class: input-group and input class
+- use font awesome icon for the search button text, make sure that font awesome cdn is installed to render it

+# =========== Make our Comments look better ============
+# 9. Create our own comments app instead of using facebook social plugin
+- Comments should be a separate app, so that it can be used throughout the site
+    - create comments app: ptyhon manage.py startapp comments
+    - in the model, for testing, make user and post two foreign keys
+- Use contentType and Generic Foreign Keys
+    - the ideas is that we need to relate comments either to posts(comments on posts), or to other comments(comments on comments).The solution is to use contenttype
+        - import django GenericForeignKey and ContentType
+        - create genericForeignKey for the comment model
+    - Add comments into the post detail view by contenttype genericForeignKey.